By Rebecca Bartus

 “I would honestly feel aggravated because the school isn’t in charge of what I post on social media, and also many people I know have negatively commented about a class/school on social media too,” Allen said.

-Due to the unlimited scope of the Internet, even more confusion has ensued about the role of schools in controlling off-campus speech.
+Due to the unlimited scope of the Internet, even more confusion has ensued about the role of schools in controlling off-campus public communication.
 These arguments about censorship have recently been in the spotlight as the blur between online and in-school speech intensified due to virtual learning during the COVID-19 pandemic.

 “Schools should not have the right to punish students for posts off campus,” Allen said.
 “They should deal with issues inside of school territory, other than that it would seem that the school is limiting free speech outside of its campus.”